bowo-prasetyo/forkbuild/docs/Architecture.md

 coupling lives entirely in DocumentManager.trackCommandHistory(), so CommandHistory has no idea DocumentManager exists.

+Command Serialization & Registry (0.1.35)

+Every Command now carries a stable identity (id, timestamp) and a type string (e.g. "place-brick", "move-brick").
+All concrete commands implement toJSON() and fromJSON(json, registry), making them serializable without losing undo capability.

+CommandRegistry (application/commands/CommandRegistry.js) is the central
+factory: register(type, CommandClass) maps a type string to a class, and fromJSON(json) reconstructs any registered command from its JSON representation.
+This eliminates the need for CommandHistory or persistence code to know about concrete command classes.

+CommandHistory gained toJSON() and CommandHistory.fromJSON(json, context, registry) in 0.1.35.
+The serialized shape is:

+    {
+        executed: [ { type: "move-brick", ... }, ... ],
+        redo: [ { type: "rotate-brick", ... }, ... ]
+    }

+Linear history invariant: executing a new command after undo() clears the redo branch entirely.
+A fresh action invalidates whatever "future" an undo had left available.
+This is enforced inside execute(), not by callers.

+CompositeCommand is fully serializable via the registry.
+Its fromJSON() recursively deserializes child commands through the same registry, preserving atomicity across save/load boundaries.
+This makes CompositeCommand the foundation for future multi-selection operations: select ten bricks, rotate them as one command, undo once.

+The command subsystem is now a first-class architectural layer:

+    UI / Session
+         ↓
+    SpatialEditingService / Tool
+         ↓
+    CommandHistory
+         ↓
+    CommandRegistry
+         ↓
+    ┌────┴────┬────────┐
+    ↓         ↓        ↓
+  Place     Move    Rotate
+  Delete  Composite  ...

+CommandHistory knows nothing about World View, selection, Vue, or the renderer.
+It only knows: execute, undo, redo, serialize.
+The session remains the coordinator.

 DocumentManager (application/DocumentManager.js) owns document lifecycle — mirrors what CommandHistory does for command execution: one place decides what "the current document" is and how its DocumentState